makeevolution/notes/UML.md

 }
 ```
 ---
 Aggregation is a more specific version of Association, and Composition is a more specific version of Aggregation.
+Aggregation

 [https://imgur.com/7myeA6o](https://imgur.com/7myeA6o)